TrudeEH/XPrismWeb/README.md

-# TruDE-Website
+# XPrism-Website
-Website for TruDE
+Website for XPrism